lisawilliams/-SNDMakes-Boston/README.md

 * Adam Schweigert/Lisa Williams  How can we make visible what the news organization is aware of, as opposed to just what they've published and verified?

+**Comments & community interaction**

+* I think it's interesting how Medium does comments.
+They're like "We think comments are broken."
+* "So instead of a wall at the bottom for you to post graffiti on, you comment on particular paragraphs -- you're responding to the thing.
+* Amanda Krauss, TX Tribune -- or, to go back to Adam's idea, how can we design comment boxes to encourage civil behavior.
+We work with the Engaging News Project on this.  http://engagingnewsproject.org/
+*

+**The Endless Grind of the CMS**

+**How might we allow creators to see their work in context -- in device context, in web context, as they compose."

+* Mike Swartz, Upstatement.
+At Upstatement, we deal with people who are expert content creators, but just trying to get text into the browser and bold things is such a struggle that they can't use their instincts because the technology is beating them down at every turn.
+There's a lot of unproductive friction in the content creation process -- they aren't thinking, how can I report this, they're thinking, "How can I get this to show up [on the web]?
+* Lisa Williams -- I'm fascinated by online learning environments.
+Like on Khan Academy, when my kids use it, they enter code on one half of the screen and immediately see the results on the left hand side.
+The feedback loop is so much shorter, than using Wordpress, writing into that box, and then hitting publish.
+What would change if you could see it live?
+* Show them how it looks when it gets shared on Facebook -- is the headline cut off?
+Does the photo look weird?
+You should be able to see a preview for lots of different platforms and devices.